 When making this work, we recognize the accomplishments and failures of the world around us; use biographical material to magnify these events through extended collaborative processes and training programs; and reproduce the results for local, national and international audiences.

-Theatre Replacement gratefully acknowledges the support of our ongoing funders: Canada Council for the Arts, BC Arts Council, Province of British Columbia and City of Vancouver Office of Cultural Affairs.
+Theatre Replacement acknowledges the support of our ongoing funders: Canada Council for the Arts, BC Arts Council, Province of British Columbia and City of Vancouver Office of Cultural Affairs.

 Board of Directors

-Greer Attridge, Secretary, PIPA Officer
+Greer Attridge, Vice President, Fundraising Committee Chair, PIPA Officer

-Marketing Assistant, Vancouver Art Gallery
+Content Marketing Coordinator, Vancouver Art Gallery

 Staff Accountant, D + H Group, LLP